Sakshamshakya319/React-Weather-Motion-Framework/DEPLOYMENT.md

 This comprehensive guide will help you deploy the Motion Weather App with the frontend on Vercel and the backend on Render.

+## � Quickq Fix for Vercel Environment Variable Error

+If you're getting the error: `Environment Variable "VITE_API_BASE_URL" references Secret "vite_api_base_url", which does not exist`

+**Solution:**
+1. The `vercel.json` file has been updated to remove the problematic reference
+2. Set environment variables through Vercel Dashboard instead (instructions below)
+3. Redeploy your application after setting the environment variable

 ## 📋 Prerequisites

 - GitHub account with your project repository